Ding Ruchang

-Admiral Ding Ruchang (丁汝昌 (Dīng Rǔchāng, Ting Ju-ch'ang); 18 November 1836 – 12 February 1895) was a Chinese military officer in the late Qing dynasty.
+Admiral Ding Ruchang (丁汝昌 (Dīng Rǔchāng, Ting Ju-ch'ang); 18 November 1836 – 12 February 1895), courtesy name Yuting (禹廷 or 雨亭), art name Cizhang (次章), was a Chinese military officer of the Qing dynasty.

+Ding took part in the First Sino-Japanese War.
+He lost five of the ten ships in his fleet during the Battle of the Yalu River (1894).
+During the subsequent Battle of Weihaiwei (1895), Ding refused offers of political asylum by the Japanese admiral Itō Sukeyuki.
+Instead of surrendering, Ding committed suicide by an overdose of opium in his office at his Liugong Island headquarters.

+After his death, Ding was blamed by the Qing government for the defeat, and posthumously stripped of all ranks and positions.
+He was posthumously rehabilitated and restored to all of his ranks by the Qing imperial court in 1910.

 Early life

 Ding was a native of what is now part of Chaohu City in Anhui Province, China.
 He joined the Taiping Rebellion in 1854, but he later surrendered with Cheng Xueqi in the Battle of Anqing in 1861, and defected to the imperial cause.
 He joined Li Hongzhang’s Huai Army as a cavalryman to help suppress the Taiping Rebellion, serving with Liu Mingchuan.
 Afterwards, he was active in helping suppress the Nian Rebellion, and was awarded with the equivalent in rank to colonel.
 In 1874, he protested against the Qing dynasty government's decision about reduction of the army size.
 He went back to his hometown to avoid being killed.

 Self-strengthening movement

 In 1875, Li Hongzhang recruited Ding to be a commander of the Beiyang Fleet, the most modern of China's regional navies.
 In 1880, he travelled to Newcastle upon Tyne in Great Britain to accept delivery of the cruiser Chaoyun where he was photographed by Newcastle-based photographer H.S.
 Mendelssohn.
 He also visited Germany and France to familiarize himself with their shipbuilding techniques.
 Ding was a supporter of the Self-Strengthening Movement in China, and urged Li Hongzhang to create shipyards in China able to build modern armored cruisers, rather than relying on foreign imports.
 Ting took an active role in the creation of the naval bases at Weihaiwei and Lushunkou.

 In 1882, Ding was an observer during the negotiations resulting in the normalization of trade between Korea and the United States.
 He later helped suppress the Imo rebellion, with his marines arresting Heungseon Daewongun, the father of King Gojong, after arriving at Incheon with a fleet of seven ships.

 During the Sino-French War of 1884, Ding was awarded the Yellow Riding Jacket by the Qing Emperor, traditionally the highest military awards in the Qing Empire.